hanchennz/gatsby-starter-netlify-cms-hack26/src/pages/biz-marketing-page/cafes.md

       coffee’s journey.
 We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
     title: Great coffee with no compromises
+bottom_banner:
+  callToAction: Find Your Business
+  description: >-
+    Get out in front of the crowd and start talking directly to your customers.
+    Sign up online and unlock the benefits today.
+  image: /img/hckt-illust-05-2x.png
+  title: Start by finding and claiming your Yelp business page for free
 ---